Skip to main content

 How to Spend Seven days in North Devon – and Seven Cottages in Which to Stay

-Assuming the itinerary is sufficient to lure you, it also includes recommended holiday cottages in the area for you to consider.
-Of course, you can only choose one so please accept our apologies for spoiling you for choice!
+Assuming the itinerary is sufficient to lure you, it includes recommended holiday cottages for you to consider.
+Of course, you can only choose one, so please accept our apologies for spoiling you for choice!

 Sunday: Buckets, Spades and Culture.

-Start your day in the Victorian bucket and spade resort of Ilfracombe.
+Start your day at the Victorian Bucket and Spade Resort in Ilfracombe.
 You’ll find plenty of shops piled high with beach equipment – pick up a windbreak while you’re at it.
 Wander down to the town’s harbourside to visit ‘Verity’, Damien Hirst’s towering statue of a sword-bearing pregnant woman (taller than the Angel of the North) who stands guard at the pier head.
 Stop off for a snack or full-blown lunch at the Bistro on the Quayside – another Damien Hirst establishment.

-Bonus Beaches: Just around the corner to the east of Combe Ilfracombe is Combe Martin with three lovely beaches: the town beach (superb rock pooling), Wild Pear and Broadsands - the latter two incurring the burning of a few calories to gain access.
+Bonus Beaches: Just around the corner to the east of Combe Ilfracombe is Combe Martin, which has three lovely beaches: the town beach (superb rock pooling), Wild Pear, and Broadsands.
+Access to the latter two requires burning a few calories along a scenic clifftop walk to gain access.

 There are superb rock pools and clifftop walks to be enjoyed in Combe Martin.

-Then, with your beach equipment at the ready, choose between an afternoon on the Tunnels Beaches in Ilfracombe, or jump in the car for ten minutes and head for the long sandy beach at Woolacombe.
+Then, with your beach equipment ready, choose between an afternoon on the Tunnels Beaches in Ilfracombe, or jumping in the car for ten minutes and heading for the long sandy beach at Woolacombe.

-The Tunnels Beach is accessed, as the name implies, by tunnels hewn through the hillside by Victorian engineers to reach a sandy cove with seawater pools refreshed daily by the incoming tide.
+As the name implies, Victorian engineers access Tunnels Beach through tunnels hewn through the hillside by Victorian engineers.
+The tunnels lead to a sandy cove with seawater pools refreshed daily by the incoming tide.

-Woolacombe Beach is a 3-mile long sandy beach just perfect for sandcastle building, beach cricket, surfing and bodyboarding.
-Woolacombe itself is a lively village, popular with surfers and consequently bristling with trendy surf-clothing shops, bars, and restaurants.
+Woolacombe Beach is a 3-mile-long sandy beach that is perfect for sandcastle building, beach cricket, surfing, and bodyboarding.
+It is also a lively village, popular with surfers, and consequently, it is bristling with trendy surf-clothing shops, bars, and restaurants.

 Recommended place to stay: Devon Beach Court in Woolacombe